 International Internet Magazine.
 Baltic States news & analytics

-Analysis of processed registrations’ data performed by AV Automotive Research /AutoTyrimai, based on source data gathered from Regitra (Lithuania), CSDD (Latvia) and Maanteeamet (Estonia), shows that new light-vehicle (M1&N1) registrations in the Baltic States grew by 12.9% to 12’822 units in the I quarter 2014, informed BC AutoTyrimai communication.
+Analysis of processed registrations’ data performed by AV Automotive Research /AutoTyrimai, based on source data gathered from Regitra (Lithuania), CSDD (Latvia) and Maanteeamet (Estonia), shows that new light-vehicle (M1&N1) registrations in the Baltic States grew by 12.8% to 15’129 units in the II quarter 2014, reported BC AutoTyrimai communication service.

 One-fourth or 25% of employees in Latvia receive partly unofficial or "under-the-table" salaries, a study carried out by Cvmarket.lv indicates, cites LETA/Nozare.lv.

 The retail turnover (including VAT) of the Apranga Group reached LTL 50.5 million (EUR 14.6 million) in June 2014, and has increased 18.4% in comparison to June 2013, said the company in a statement, cites LETA/ELTA.

 Residents and guests of Vilnius now will be able to pay for the public transports directly with their smartphones.
 Vilnius City Municipality first one in the Baltic region offers a free smartphone application m.Ticket, informed BC head of public relations division at Vilnius City Municipality Irma Juskenaite.